cisagov/crossfeed/docs/src/documentation-pages/dev/red.md

-The **red** deployment setup is meant for environments in which public access is not available.
-In this case, we do not use API Gateway or Cloudfront to handle the backend / frontend.
+The **red** deployment setup is meant for environments in which public access is not available (such as the [COOL](https://github.com/cisagov/cool-system)).
+In this case, we do not use
+API Gateway or Cloudfront to handle the backend / frontend.
 Rather, each user needs to spin up a lightweight instance of the frontend / backend on their AWS machine.
 Note that all the scanning and accessing the database is still done via AWS lambda / AWS ECS.
 The user runs the following on their machine: